A Mayo Clinic fellow points to a brain scan

 Overview

-Behavioral neurology is a specialty for neurologists who want to develop clinical and research skills in neurodegenerative diseases and neurobehavioral syndromes.
+Behavioral Neurology is a subspecialty for neurologists who want to develop clinical and research skills in neurodegenerative diseases and neurobehavioral syndromes caused by diverse pathologies.

 Mayo Clinic resident checking heartbeat of teen patient